bharath12b5/mvn-linux/Building-Virt-Manager.md

 ## Building libvirt (Optional)

 You do not need a new version of libvirt if you only want to use virt-manager to manage KVM guests on IBM z Systems, but in case you would like to update libvirt to the latest and greatest version (for new bug fixes, for example), the following steps show how to build and install libvirt.
-These instructions have been tested on RHEL 7.1 on x86.

 1. Install libvirt dependencies (as root):